fishi0x01/fishi0x01.github.io/_posts/2019-01-06-Jenkins-As-Code-Part-1.md

 That pipeline defintion is triggered by an initial job interface for configuration and seeding.
 The initial job interface is bootstrapped by our docker image (`init.groovy.d`).

-The next part of the jenkins-as-code series will focus on the configuration scripts, e.g., OAuth authentication, theming, slack and credentials.
+The [next part][next-part] of the jenkins-as-code series will focus on the configuration scripts, e.g., OAuth authentication, theming, slack and credentials.

+[next-part]: /weblog/2019/01/12/jenkins-as-code-part-2/
 [travis]: https://travis-ci.com/
 [circleci]: https://circleci.com/
 [jobdsl-plugin]: https://github.com/jenkinsci/job-dsl-plugin